Suggester/Documentation/topics/supported-locales.md

 # Supported Locales
 Here's a list of locales we support, whether partially or completely, and their locale code.
-Languages marked with an * after their name have been fully translated (eg. Greek*).
+Languages marked with an * after their name have been fully translated.

 | Locale | Name in English)       | Native Name          |
 | ------ | ---------------------- | -------------------- |